 It means letting go of all those stories you carried and told that no longer serve you.
 It means becoming a survivor and no longer being willing to be the victim.

 Responsibility.
 It's the realization of how much you justify a situation just so you can avoid taking responsibility for the situation you find yourself.

-“I hate my job but I don’t have a choice” kind of situations that don’t serve you positively and yet you don’t want to take the responsibility of waking up and realizing that you do have a choice.
+“I hate my job but I don’t have a choice” kind of situation that doesn’t serve you positively and yet you don’t want to take the responsibility of waking up and realizing that you do have a choice.

 You can change any situation you find yourself unhappy about.
 Simply take responsibility.

 Responsibility.
 Choosing to show compassion, understanding, and forgiveness.

 7 Ways to Take More Responsibility for Your Life